 Skip to main content

 When a trader’s equity drops below maintenance margin, the system closes the position before it becomes insolvent.
 Normal liquidations route through the order book as reduce-only immediate-or-cancel orders.
-If the breach is severe, the position is absorbed directly by the insurance fund instead.
+If the breach is severe, the position is absorbed directly by the insurance fund — or, when the fund cannot safely take it on, closed against opposite-side traders through auto-deleveraging.

 Trigger